Shawn Marion: Dallas Mavericks (2009–2014)

 On July 9, 2009, Marion was acquired by the Dallas Mavericks in a sign-and-trade deal with the Raptors, with Marion receiving a five-year contract worth an estimated $39 million.
-Marion was a steady performer for the Mavericks during the 2009–10 season, but he was not a primary option.
-His average of 12 points per game was the lowest since his rookie season.
-He also averaged a career-low 6.4 rebounds per game.
+He was a steady performer for the Mavericks during the 2009–10 season, but was not a primary option.
+Marion's average of 12 points per game was the lowest since his rookie season and he also averaged a career-low 6.4 rebounds per game.

 Having been a starter his whole career, Marion was relegated to a bench role for the 2010–11 season, with Caron Butler taking over the starting small forward position.
 However, Butler sustained a season-ending injury on January 1, 2011, and by the end of the season, Marion was starting again.
 Marion was the Mavericks' starting small forward throughout their playoff run, a run that resulted in a trip to the NBA Finals.
 In Game 5 of the Western Conference Finals against the Oklahoma City Thunder, Marion scored 26 points.
 In the NBA Finals, Marion helped the Mavericks defeat the Miami Heat in six games to win their maiden NBA championship.
 Marion averaged 13.7 points, 6.3 rebounds and 2.3 assists during the six games, with his best effort coming in Game 2 when he had 20 points.
 During the season, Marion joined Hakeem Olajuwon, Karl Malone, Kevin Garnett and Julius Erving as the only players with 1,500 steals and 1,000 blocks.

 In the lockout-shortened 2011–12 season, Marion was the only player or shorter to lead his team in rebounding (7.4 rpg, 465 total rebounds).
 He became the first Maverick or shorter to lead Dallas in rebounding since Jay Vincent did so in 1984–85 (8.9 rpg).
 On March 13, 2012, against the Washington Wizards, Marion moved into 100th place on the NBA's all-time scoring list.

 On December 18, 2012, against the Phoenix Suns, Marion eclipsed the 16,000-point plateau, becoming the 95th player in league history with at least 16,000 career points.
 He joined Hakeem Olajuwon, Karl Malone and Kevin Garnett as the only players in NBA history with at least 16,000 points, 9,000 rebounds, 1,500 steals and 1,000 blocks.
 On January 27, 2013, against Phoenix, Marion played in his 1,000th NBA game, becoming the 107th player in NBA history to reach the milestone.
-On March 6, 2013, against the Houston Rockets, Marion passed Rod Strickland for 25th place on the NBA's all-time steals list.
+On March 6 against the Houston Rockets, Marion passed Rod Strickland for 25th place on the NBA's all-time steals list.

 On January 3, 2014, against the Los Angeles Clippers, Marion passed the 17,000-point mark and joined Olajuwon, Malone and Garnett as the only players with at least 17,000 points, 9,000 rebounds, 1,500 steals and 1,000 blocks.
 For the 2013–14 season, Marion posted a career-low 13.4 PER, struggled with consistency on offense, and struggled defensively at times.